Abu Musab al-Zarqawi: Attacks inside Iraq

-Stephen Hayes wrote for The Weekly Standard, that March 2003 British Intelligence "reporting since (February)" suggests that before the invasion of Iraq, Zarqawi ran a "terrorist haven" in Kurdish northern Iraq, and that Zarqawi had set up "sleeper cells" in Baghdad, "to be activated during a U.S. occupation of the city...
-These cells apparently intend to attack U.S. targets using car bombs and other weapons.
-(It is also possible that they have received [chemical and biological] materials from terrorists in the Kurdish Autonomous Zone), ... al Qaeda-associated terrorists continued to arrive in Baghdad in early March."
-Later on, it was discovered that some reporting by Stephen Hayes had been incorrect—among them was Zarqawi's prosthetic limb.
-When Zarqawi was killed, it was evident he did not have a prosthetic limb.
-The anti-war movement accused Stephen Hayes of having invented stories, and Loretta Napoleani, author of several books on terrorism, including Terror Incorporated, argued that the importance of Zarqawi was built on incomplete Kurdish intelligence and then fomented by the U.S. to make him the new face of al-Qaeda.
+Stephen Hayes wrote for The Weekly Standard in March 2003, that recent British Intelligence reporting suggested that before the invasion of Iraq, al-Zarqawi ran a "terrorist haven" in Kurdish northern Iraq, and that al-Zarqawi had set up sleeper cells in Baghdad "to be activated during a U.S. occupation of the city".
+These cells were claimed to be intent on attacking U.S. targets using car bombs and other means, Hayes wrote that "al Qaeda-associated terrorists continued to arrive in Baghdad in early March."
+Later on, it was discovered that some reporting by Hayes had been incorrect—among them was al-Zarqawi's prosthetic limb.
+When al-Zarqawi was killed, it was evident he did not have a prosthetic limb.
+The anti-war movement accused Hayes of having invented stories, and terrorism analyst Loretta Napoleani argued that the importance of al-Zarqawi was built on incomplete Kurdish intelligence and then fomented by the U.S. to make him the new face of al-Qaeda.

 American hostage Nick Berg seated, with five men standing over him.
-The man directly behind him, alleged to be Zarqawi, is the one who beheaded Berg.
+The man directly behind him, alleged to be al-Zarqawi, is the one who beheaded Berg.

 In May 2004, a video appeared on an alleged al-Qaeda website showing a group of five men, their faces covered with keffiyeh or balaclavas, beheading American civilian Nicholas Berg, who had been abducted and taken hostage in Iraq weeks earlier.
 The CIA confirmed that the speaker on the tape wielding the knife that killed Berg was al-Zarqawi.
 The video opens with the title "Abu Musab al-Zarqawi slaughters an American".
-The speaker states that the murder was in retaliation for U.S. abuses at the Abu Ghraib prison (see Abu Ghraib prison abuse scandal).
-Following the death of al-Zarqawi, CNN spoke with Nicholas' father and long-time anti-war activist Michael Berg, who stated that al-Zarqawi's killing would lead to further vengeance and was not a cause for rejoicing.
-The CIA also confirmed that Zarqawi personally beheaded another American civilian, Olin Eugene Armstrong, in September 2004.
+The speaker states that the murder was in retaliation for U.S. abuses at the Abu Ghraib prison.
+Following al-Zarqawi's death, Nicholas' father, and long-time anti-war activist Michael Berg stated that al-Zarqawi's killing would lead to further vengeance and was not a cause for rejoicing.
+The CIA also confirmed that al-Zarqawi personally beheaded another American civilian, Olin Eugene Armstrong, in September 2004.